amsardesai/middleman-protect-emails/README.md

 gem 'middleman-protect-emails'
 ```

-And then execute:
+And then run:

     $ bundle

 ## Configuration